Warm Springs Burros

 One of the most exciting and ambitious projects we ever took on was to save the only herd of wild donkeys in the state of Oregon.

-When the Warm Springs herd of mustangs was rounded up we spent quite a bit of time at the corrals as the BLM asked us to take some injured and orphaned foals, so we were there during the roundup.
-During one of those visits I saw a few donkeys come in and they were being unloaded in the pens.
+When the Warm Springs herd of mustangs was rounded up, we spent quite a bit of time at the corrals.
+The BLM asked us to take some injured and orphaned foals, so we were there during the roundup.
+On one of those visits, I saw a few donkeys come in and they were being unloaded in the pens.
 I actually didn't know there were burros in Oregon and it started me down the most incredible journey.

 I happened to look at the BLM numbers for wild horse and donkey herds in Oregon as I was writing posts about the horses.
-I noticed that the number listed by the BLM for donkeys in 2018 was 49 and I saw that the final number of donkeys rounded up in the fall was 41.
+The number listed by the BLM for donkeys in 2018 was 49 and I saw that the final number of donkeys rounded up in the fall was 41.
 I was amazed and saddened that so many of the only remaining donkeys in the state had been removed and that there was no intention of turning any back out.
 If these were any other animals like mountain lions or bobcats they would be managed to build up the numbers, not removed in this way.
-According to the equine geneticist Gus Cothran of Texas A & M College of Veterinary Medicine a herd needs 150-200 wild horses or burros to maintain genetic viability and yet the AML for this donkey herd is being managed at low AML of 25 and the horses at 96.
+According to equine geneticist Gus Cothran of Texas A & M College of Veterinary Medicine, a herd needs 150-200 wild horses or burros to maintain genetic viability.
+THE BLM should be taking this into account when considering the Appropriate Management Level (AML).
+AML for this donkey herd was randomly determined with no scientific basis.
+Donkeys were being managed at the low AML of 25 and wild horses at 96.

 Looking at the herd of burros, it appeared as though there was a degree of in-breeding.
 I am not a geneticist, but the experts I have spoken to seem to agree.
-Many of these burros don't have tails and lots have short stumpy ears, or one ear shorter than the other, many share the same double line on their back from their dorsal stripe which is also unusual.
-These burros are amazing.
-For desert animals to have adapted and be thriving up here in the winter colds is remarkable.
-These guys deserve a medal, not having their freedom taken away.
-I believe should be studied and observed to find out more about them.
+Many of these burros don't have tails.
+Lots of them have short stumpy ears, or one ear shorter than the other.
+Many share the same double line on their back from their dorsal stripe which is also unusual.

 So then began a quest on our part to fight for these remarkable donkeys to be put back out on the land they were born on.
-This HMA is huge and it would essentially equate to 1 burro per 17,000 acres at current numbers which is crazy.
-This land can obviously support them, they are extraordinary animals which drink less water than horses and can go longer periods without water.
+This HMA is huge.
+It would equate to 1 burro per 17,000 acres at the current numbers, this land can obviously support them.
+They are extraordinary animals that drink less water than horses and can go longer periods without water.
 I couldn't see a good reason for them to be removed and thought others would agree.
-I took a meeting with the person in charge and made all the arguments I could for some being put back on the range.
-But sadly the answer was no. It broke my heart that nobody seemed to see the value in these beautiful donkeys - their beauty, resilience, majesty and sweetness.
+I took a meeting with the person in charge to present all the arguments I could for releasing some back on the range.
+Sadly the answer was no. It broke my heart that nobody in the bureau mandated to protect these donkeys failed to see their value, beauty, resilience, majesty, and sweetness.

-SO the donkeys weren't going to be released and they were now being processed to be adopted out.
-Split up, families separated, all to go their own different ways - so we offered to take the whole herd.
-All 41 donkeys.
-To keep them together, to study them and preserve them, but I was told I had to go through the adoption process like everyone else.
-So we did our best.
-The staff at the corrals were so helpful and went out of their way to work with us and it is incredibly much appreciated.
+Knowing that the last wild donkey herd in Oregon was not going to be released; that the BLM was processing them for adoption, splitting them up, separating families to meet uncertain futures, Skydog offered to take the whole herd, all 41 donkeys.
+We wanted to keep them together, study and preserve them, but I was told I had to go through the adoption process like everyone else.
+We did our best.
+Staff at the corrals went out of their way to work with us, which was incredibly much appreciated.
 We couldn't have done this without their help and a lot of paperwork.

 We were lucky enough to have had some beautiful photographs taken at Warm Springs last summer.
-Steve Paige from American Wild Horse Campaign kindly let us use some of the photographs he took at the roundup to identify family groups.
-(Burros don't do well at roundups because, unlike horses, they don't run when chased by the helicopters so they can't be steered into traps.
-Because of that, they are roped which is unfortunate.)
+Steve Paige from American Wild Horse Conservation (@freewildhorses) kindly let us use some of the photos he took at the roundup to help us identify them.
+(Burros don't do well at roundups.
+Unlike horses, they don't run when chased by the helicopters, so they can't be steered into traps.
+Because of that, they are roped, which is unfortunate.)
 These photos were vital in helping us match groups and families.
-We also spent a lot of time at the corrals looking at bonded pairs and at mothers who seemed particularly attached to their babies, as well as choosing donkeys who seemed genetically unique and special.
+We also spent a lot of time at the corrals looking at bonded pairs, mothers who seemed particularly attached to their babies, as well as choosing donkeys who seemed genetically unique and special.

-And so operation "Save the Warm Springs Burros" was launched and we travelled to the corrals to pick up ten of the donkeys.
+And so operation "Save the Warm Springs Burros" was launched.
+We traveled to the corrals to pick up ten of the donkeys.
 Three mamas with their babies still at their sides.
-And four handsome boys who have already been gelded, but are older and less adoptable.
-We have also offered to take any donkeys who don't get adopted so they too can be part of the study.
-We still would love to take them.
-For anyone who adopts one and later on wants to re-home them, they are forever welcome here.
+Four handsome boys who had already been gelded, but were older and less likely to be adopted.
+We also offered to take any donkeys who weren’t adopted so they could be part of the study, too - we were able to reunite Eeyore with his friends after his adoption fell through.
+We would still love to take them.
+For anyone who adopted one and wants to re-home them, they are forever welcome at Skydog.

-We have done what we can and this is a unique mission for us.
-We see this as less of a rescue than a preservation project and a field study in wild donkeys.
-We have been speaking to some incredible organizations who are very interested in studying their behaviors in the wild.
-Familial ties, herd behavior, how far they travel each day, forage and water habits.
-I am beyond happy to have our herd of Warm Springs donkeys - families reunited, bonded friends together, babies and mamas.
+This was a unique mission for us.
+We see it as less of a rescue than a preservation project and a field study in wild donkeys.
+We have been speaking to some incredible organizations, who are very interested in studying their behaviors in the wild: familial ties, herd dynamics, how far they travel each day, forage and water habits.
+I am beyond happy to have our Warm Springs donkey herd - families reunited, bonded friends together, babies and mamas.
 We will probably have more babies in the spring when the pregnant Jennies foal.

 Mustangs & Burros Need Your Help